Skip to main content

 • Over five years of employment 22 days of annual sick leave

-Hospitalized employees are entitled to up to 60 days of sick leave at their regular pay rate.
+Hospitalized employees are entitled to up to 60 days of hospitalization leave at their regular pay rate in the aggregate together with ordinary sick leave entitlement.
 Employers should clearly communicate these benefits during the hiring process, emphasizing them in the letter of employment or offer letter.
-If employees are ineligible for retirement benefit schemes, employers are obligated to contribute to the Employment Insurance System.
+Employers should also determine whether EIS, SOCSO, EPF, and any other required schemes apply based on the employee’s category and legal status.

 Termination Policy in Malaysia